 How to know when your novel is done

 I write in my 9-5 gig as an executive ghostwriter in the corporate space.
 What does that mean, exactly?
 Well, I craft email communications, speeches, thought leadership and other written content in the voice of other people (in this case, senior leaders).

 My day job makes me a better writer because I’m so successful at getting into other people’s heads that my writing receives little to no editing from the executives I write for.
 This has been the case from the Regional Vice President level all the way up to Chief Executive Officers and other c-suite leaders.

-How does this translate into writing books like Twist of Fate?
+How does this translate into writing books like Sweet Redemption?
 Well, my characters become real people to me and I get into their heads and find their distinct voices.
 I write first person present tense and alternate between the male and female perspective, which works well for my particular writing style.